*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 This unit is back-lit with the ability to record dives, plan dives, give audible alarms, and report basic information such as date, time, and temperature.
 The Mares Puck Pro is a competitively designed dive computer offering a wrist-watch aesthetic reaching a dive depth of up to 150m or 492ft.

-The Mares Puck Pro is the most accessible dive camera on our list sitting at a low-end price point.
+The Mares Puck Pro is the most accessible dive camera on our list sitting at a low-end price point of around $139 USD.
 You can purchase this dive computer on mares.com or amazon.com.

 Ease Of Use 4 / 5 stars